 THEN Reputation in AUV Operations is Good

 The universe of discourse, fuzzy sets, membership functions and fuzzy rules are presented in Appendix II.
 Fuzzy inference was then performed using the Mandani approach as it is widely accepted for capturing experts’ knowledge (Kaur & Kaur, 2012).
-Finally, defuzzification was carried out using the centroid method as it has the advantage of being well-balanced, sensitive to the height and width of the fuzzy output, and provides consistent results (Negnevitsky, 2005).(“Fuzzy Logic Toolbox User’s Guide,” 2017)
+Finally, defuzzification was carried out using the centroid method by finding a point representing the centre of gravity of the aggregated fuzzy set.
+It is chosen over other methods as it has the advantage of being well-balanced, sensitive to the height and width of the fuzzy output, and provides consistent results (Negnevitsky, 2005).
+The fuzzy inference and defuzzification process were implemented using MATLAB® fuzzy logic toolbox 2017 (“Fuzzy Logic Toolbox User’s Guide,” 2017).

-The established fuzzy expert systems were incorporated into the system dynamics model by converting the stock and flow model into a block diagram.
-The resultant block diagram for the fuzzy system dynamics model is shown in Fig.9.
+The established fuzzy expert systems were incorporated into the system dynamics model by converting the stock and flow model into a block diagram, with the resultant model shown in Fig.8.